abdhye/dataAnalysisPortfolio/README.md

-# Data Analysis Portfolio
+# My Data Analysis Portfolio
 A centralized overview of my data analysis portfolio projects.

-# My Data Analysis Portfolio
 Hello!
 I'm Abdul Hye, a data analyst passionate about business intelligence.
 This repository provides an overview of my projects, showcasing my skills and achievements in data analysis.

 ## Projects: